Scholar/Researcher/ Storyteller/Night Owl/Falling Star Seeker/Dream Weaver

 - I can’t sing…really can’t carry a tune and would probably make you cringe if you ever heard me.
 The best I can do is sing Happy Birthday to you without ruining the song…tis true.

 - I’m afraid of heights.
-But I appreciate the beauty of views and I seek them out with legs trembling.
+But I appreciate the beauty of views and I seek them out even as my legs tremble.

 - When it rains (it seldom does here where I live), I have a secret spot where I drive through puddles and watch the humongous splash that surrounds my car.